SpinalHDL/SpinalDoc/spinal/lib/fsm.md

 }
 ```

-You can also define state your state is the entry point of the state machine by extends the EntryPoint trait.
+You can also define your state as the entry point of the state machine by extends the EntryPoint trait.

 ```scala
 val stateA: State = new State with EntryPoint {